sukuidoardo/PYtibiaAutoHeal/README.md

 # PYtibiaAutoHeal
 A healing bot made for a game named "Tibia" but can be used for other purposes

 A python script inspired by cnmoro's outdated healer.
-Checks pixels on your screen and presses a button on 0.5 second intervals until the color turns to original.
+Checks pixels on your screen and if it detects a change of color presses a button on 0.5 second intervals until the color turns to original.
 More than 1 pixel can be tracked

 How to use: